-If the underwriters exercise their option to purchase additional shares of our common stock in full, our existing stockholders would own 75% and our new investors would own 25% of the total number of shares of common stock outstanding upon completion of this offering.
-The total consideration paid to us by our existing stockholders would be approximately \$44.5 million, or 18%, and the total consideration paid to us by our new investors would be \$207.0 million, or 82%.
+If the underwriters exercise their option to purchase additional shares of our common stock in full in this offering, our existing stockholders would own % and our new investors would own % of the total number of common stock outstanding upon completion of this offering.
+The total consideration paid by our existing stockholders would be \$\$, or %, and the total consideration paid by our new investors would be \$\$, or %.